 Health tracking is one of the major reasons why people opt for wearable devices.
-Smartwatches often come with many health tracking capabilities like we see on many fitness trackers and other wearable devices.
+Smartwatches often come with many health tracking capabilities as we see on many fitness trackers and other wearable devices.

 Heart Rate Tracking

-Most modern smartwatches come with heart rate tracking sensors and apps which do a great job in tracking the rate of your heartbeat and alerting you when it’s abnormal.
+Most modern smartwatches come with heart rate tracking sensors (optical or ECG) and apps which do a great job at tracking the rate of your heartbeat and alerting you when it’s abnormal.

 Step Tracking (Pedometer)